abdulazeem-tk4vr/LIVEMart/README.md

 Can this project be done in kotlin?
 <br/><br/>
 Yes, as we came closer towards completing the project, we realized that with a quick few searches, we could've developed the application in Kotlin too.
-It would've taken us a few more days to understand the syntax and replicate the ideas implemented in Java but given the time constraints , Java was the more viable option.
+It would've taken us a few more days to understand the syntax and replicate the ideas implemented in Java but given the time constraints, Java was the more viable option.